 If you’ve never been to Phoenix… what are you waiting for!?
 This place will always have a piece of my heart.
 But for visitors, it can be really overwhelming since it’s so large & spread out.
 Here’s a breakdown of my favorite spots categorized by area of town.
 For a quick tip, all of the Fox Restaurant Concepts sprinkled throughout the Valley are DELICIOUS and highly recommended.
+Also, I’d highly recommend reservations when you can.
+A lot of the hot spots book up quickly (especially in peak season), so snagging a table early is always safe!

 I decided to create a separate blog post for hiking in Phoenix since there are so many options.
 You can check that out here!